brtholomy/bartholomy.ooo/content/study/index.md

 * Meditation: 20+ years of practice.
 I've studied within the Zen, Tibetan, yogic, and Daoist disciplines: from each I learned something essential I'm prepared to pass on.
 * Psychoanalysis: I have postgraduate-level training within New York psychoanalytic circles.
-* Engineering: I'm an engineer and science writer.
+* Engineering: I'm a former software engineer and lifelong student.
 My goal has been to approach spirituality with the precision and robust standards more commonly found in this field.

 ## Method